johnofsydney/FM_booker/README.md

 * A booker can only be created by me in the console.
 Currently there is no way for a booker to edit their details.
 * A technician can be created by a booker.
 Currently there is no way for anyone to edit a technician details.
 * There is no way (outside the console) for bookers or technicians to be deleted.
 This is probably not a bad thing for a real world app of this kind.
 Probably better to obsolete them via some kind of boolean field than to delete the record entirely.
 * Google Map API is hardcoded (from before we discussed secrets).

-* The project was probably a bit too simple, and I didn't do any scraping / JSON / AJAX or whatevers.

 ## Where Next?
 * I think this is a saleable idea.
 I think real estate agents, fire services companies, etc could all use something like this.
 * I would start from scratch, and spend most of my thinking time getting the users models right.
 * I would add the following;
-** support for multiple photos (many to many with Jobs) ** spare parts (many to many with jobs)
+.. * support for multiple photos (many to many with Jobs)
+.. * spare parts (many to many with jobs)
-** auto generate invoice for client
+.. * auto generate invoice for client

-## Questions
-Did anyone solve issue of password reset?